waqasbhatti/lcc-server/lccserver/server-docs/columnsearch.md

-This page describes how to use the column search query function of the LCC server to build a database query that matches specified column conditions and can return results sorted by a column in ascending or descending order.
+This page describes how to use the column search query service of the LCC server to build a database query that matches specified column conditions and can return results sorted by a column in ascending or descending order.